imgag/ngs-bits/doc/build_htslib.md

 After that follow the steps:

-1. Download `htslib 1.16.0` from [http://www.htslib.org/download/](http://www.htslib.org/download/) and unpack it.
+1. Download the latest `htslib` from [http://www.htslib.org/download/](http://www.htslib.org/download/) and unpack it.

 2. Configure htslib: